CWRU-EECS301-S18/syllabus/Lectures/Lecture02/Slides/PITCHME.md

 Note:

 * RTL designs are only as fast as their slowest logic cloud.
-* The behavorial level abstraction can hide prop-delay chains so it's important to keep in mind how the synthesizer will handle large blocks of combinatorial logic.
+* The behavioral level abstraction can hide prop-delay chains so it's important to keep in mind how the synthesizer will handle large blocks of combinatorial logic.

 ---